Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Sasaki-Einstein geometry

 Returning to the general (non-toric) case, by analysing the first variation of the volume function, the extremal equation can also be interpreted as setting the Futaki invariant of the transverse K\"ahler metric to zero \cite{Martelli:2006yb}.
 Thus, in the quasi-regular case the extremal problem can be understood as varying $\xi$ such that the transverse K\"ahler orbifold has zero Futaki invariant.
 The Futaki invariant was a known obstruction to the existence of K\"ahler-Einstein metrics on K\"ahler manifolds and orbifolds, and so the result of \cite{Martelli:2006yb} puts this into a more general context.

 One can ask if there are further obstructions.
 Again using physical insight, two obstructions to the existence of SE metrics on Sasaki manifolds were proven in \cite{Gauntlett:2006vf}.
 The first, called the \emph{Bishop obstruction}, states that if the extremal volume is larger than that of the round sphere, then there is no SE metric.
 The physical picture associated with this bound is as follows.
-Consider, for example, D3-branes sitting at the apex of a CY cone.
-By appropriately Higgsing the dual field theory and then integrating out the massive fields, one expects to be able to flow to $\mathcal{N} = 4$ SYM theory.
+Consider D3-branes sitting at the apex of a CY cone.
+By appropriately Higgsing the dual field theory and then integrating out the massive fields, one expects to flow to $\mathcal{N} = 4$ SYM theory.
 This is because the Higgsing corresponds to moving the D3-branes away from the singular point to a smooth point of the cone, where the near horizon geometry becomes $AdS_5 \times S^5$.
 Since the number of massless degrees of freedom should decrease under such a process, the $a$ central charge should decrease.
-Indeed this is the context of the $a$-theorem which was later proven in \cite{Komargodski:2011vj}.
-Thus, this implies that the volume of the original SE metric associated with the CY cone must necessarily be smaller than that of the round $S^5$.
+Indeed this is the context of the $a$-theorem, later proven in \cite{Komargodski:2011vj}.
+This implies the volume of the original SE metric associated with the CY cone, must necessarily be smaller than that of the round $S^5$.
 A similar argument also holds for M2-branes.

 The second, called the \emph{Lichnerowicz obstruction}, states that if there are any holomorphic functions on the cone over a Sasaki space with positive charge less than 1 under $\xi$, then there can be no SE metric.
-The physical intuition for this bound is even more fundamental than the Bishop bound.
+The physical intuition for this bound is simple.
 Indeed, for the case of $AdS_5\times SE_5$ and $AdS_4\times SE_7$ solutions, the existence of such a holomorphic function would translate into the dual SCFT as the statement that there are chiral primaries which violate the unitary bound.